Learning in Conjectural Stackelberg Games: Conjectural Stackelberg Games

 \end{definition} The outcome of CV games can be analyzed relying on CVE.
 We let $\{\gamma_i^j(x_i)\}_{j\in\mathcal{N}\setminus\{i\},\,i\in\mathcal{N}}$ be the stack of all the players' conjectures. \begin{definition}[Conjectural Variations Equilibrium \cite{figuieres_theory_2004}] Given the conjectures $\{\gamma_i^j(x_i)\}_{j\in\mathcal{N}\setminus\{i\},\,i\in\mathcal{N}}$, the collective strategy $x^c\defeq(x_i^c)_i$ is a Conjectural Variations equilibrium (CVE) if $x^c$ is a solution of the optimization problem

 \end{definition} Definition~\ref{def:cve} may generate a multiplicity of solutions, since it is always possible to find a set of conjectures for any given point such that it becomes a CVE \cite{figuieres_theory_2004}.
+Notice that this also entails that for a given point in the game, which would provide a better result for the players (closer to the social welfare), but it is not stable, we may obtain a set of conjectures that \textit{transforms} it into a stable point.

-Thus, the concept of consistency has been introduced as a refinement of a CVE. \begin{definition}[Consistent Conjectural Variations Equilibrium \cite{bresnahan_duopoly_1981}] Given the conjectures $\{\gamma_i^j(x_i)\}_{j\in\mathcal{N}\setminus\{i\},\,i\in\mathcal{N}}$, the collective strategy $x^c\defeq (x_i^c)_i$ forms a Consistent Conjectural Variations Equilibrium (CCVE) if \begin{enumerate} \item $x^c$ is a CVE for the conjectures $\gamma_i^j(x_i), \forall j\in \mathcal{N}\setminus\{i\},\,\forall i\in\mathcal{N}$; \item There exists $\epsilon > 0$ such that $\nabla\gamma_i^j(x_i) = \nabla_i x_j^c(x_{-j})$,$\forall\;x_i\in\mathcal{X}_i$ such that $\|x_i^c-x_i\|<\epsilon, \, \forall i,j\in\mathcal{N}, i\neq j$; \end{enumerate} where $x_i(x_{-i})$ denotes player $i$'s best-response strategy. \end{definition} The existence of CCVE is not easy to establish \cite{figuieres_theory_2004}.
+In order to deal with the multiplicity of solutions, the concept of consistency has been introduced as a refinement of a CVE. \begin{definition}[Consistent Conjectural Variations Equilibrium \cite{bresnahan_duopoly_1981}] Given the conjectures $\{\gamma_i^j(x_i)\}_{j\in\mathcal{N}\setminus\{i\},\,i\in\mathcal{N}}$, the collective strategy $x^c\defeq (x_i^c)_i$ forms a Consistent Conjectural Variations Equilibrium (CCVE) if \begin{enumerate} \item $x^c$ is a CVE for the conjectures $\gamma_i^j(x_i), \forall j\in \mathcal{N}\setminus\{i\},\,\forall i\in\mathcal{N}$; \item There exists $\epsilon > 0$ such that $\nabla\gamma_i^j(x_i) = \nabla_i x_j^c(x_{-j})$,$\forall\;x_i\in\mathcal{X}_i$ such that $\|x_i^c-x_i\|<\epsilon, \, \forall i,j\in\mathcal{N}, i\neq j$; \end{enumerate} where $x_i(x_{-i})$ denotes player $i$'s best-response strategy. \end{definition} The existence of CCVE is not easy to establish \cite{figuieres_theory_2004}.
 For instance, duopolies with quadratic marginal costs may not allow for polynomial or symmetric analytic consistent conjectures.
 Similarly, \cite{calderone_consistent_2023} show that for quadratic games with affine conjectures, the existence of CCVE boils down to finding solutions to coupled asymmetric Riccati equations.
 Positive results for the existence require, in general, specific settings; such results exist, e.g., for specific cases of Cournot's duopoly and voluntary contributions to a public good \cite{figuieres_theory_2004}, and in electricity markets where uniqueness is also considered \cite{liu_existence_2007}.